vineelko/patina/docs/src/dxe_core/images.md

 somewhere identified by the `device_path` parameter), it must be loaded into memory and processed so that it can be executed.

-The Rust DXE Core supports images in the [`PE32+`](https://uefi.org/specs/UEFI/2.10_A/02_Overview.html#uefi-images) format as required by the UEFI spec.
-In addition, the Rust DXE Core also supports the [`Terse Executable (TE)`](https://uefi.org/specs/PI/1.8A/V1_TE_Image.html) format as specified in the UEFI Platform Initialization Spec.
+The Patina DXE Core supports images in the [`PE32+`](https://uefi.org/specs/UEFI/2.10_A/02_Overview.html#uefi-images) format as required by the UEFI spec.
+In addition, the Patina DXE Core also supports the [`Terse Executable (TE)`](https://uefi.org/specs/PI/1.8A/V1_TE_Image.html) format as specified in the UEFI Platform Initialization Spec.

-To parse these image formats, the Rust DXE Core uses the [goblin](https://docs.rs/goblin/latest/goblin/) crate which supports parsing both formats.
+To parse these image formats, the Patina DXE Core uses the [goblin](https://docs.rs/goblin/latest/goblin/) crate which supports parsing both formats.
 Interactions with Goblin to support image parsing are implemented in the `patina_dxe_core` crate.

-To load an image, the Rust DXE core does the following:
+To load an image, the Patina DXE Core does the following:

 1. Parse the PE32+ or TE header to extract information about the image.
 2. Allocate a destination buffer of the appropriate type to hold the loaded image.